NCAR/GeoCAT/blog/_posts/2021-03-01-February-2021-update.md

 ### - GeoCAT-comp v2021.02.0 Released!
-With this release, several new functions, including anomally, climatology, dewtemp, EOF, and relhum, have been available.
+With this release, several new functions, including anomally, climatology, dewtemp, EOF, and relhum, have been made available.

 - Please see
 [GeoCAT-comp v2021.02.0 Release](https://github.com/NCAR/geocat-comp/releases/tag/v2021.02.0)
 for further information about Release and Developer Notes.